 The first company within P2P lending Europe is called Zopa.
 They started back in 2005 but they only offer 4-5% in return, so I do not recommend them as there are far better options today.

-Ever since has the peer to peer market in Europe developed into a very serious, safe and regulated asset class.
+Ever since has the P2P market in Europe developed into a very serious asset class with many great investment opportunities.

 Today there are many platforms within P2P lending Europe but actually also worldwide.